5l1v3r1/check_hibp/README.md

 # hibp.py
 Check haveibeenpwned for account breaches with a list of usernames

-Shows breached or not, date of breach and where you got breached.
+Show of breached or not, where you got breached and date of first and latest breach.

 Usage:
 ```Shell